w3c/secure-payment-confirmation/explainer.md

 assumptions to allow the API to be called in payment contexts.

-The intention for Secure Payment Confirmation is that a Customer would enroll once on a given device for a given account with an ???, either on the ???'s website or during a traditionally-authenticated online payment (e.g. after completing a challenge in a ??? iframe).
+The intention for Secure Payment Confirmation is that a Customer would enroll once on a given device for a given account with an Account Provider, either on the Account Provider's website or during a traditionally-authenticated online payment (e.g. after completing a challenge in a Account Provider iframe).
 Then, in subsequent transactions on **any Merchant** that wishes to use Secure Payment Confirmation:

 1. The Customer identifies themselves to the Merchant as per normal (e.g. by selecting a payment instrument such as a credit card or bank account.)
-1. Using a back-channel (e.g. the EMV® 3-D Secure protocol), the Merchant asks for, and receives, a list of credentials for the identified Customer from the ???.
+1. Using a back-channel (e.g. the EMV® 3-D Secure protocol), the Merchant asks for, and receives, a list of credentials for the identified Customer from the Account Provider.
 1. The Merchant calls the SPC API with the list of [webauthn-credentials|credentials].
-1. The User Agent displays a UX to the Customer, informing them of the transaction details and asking if they wish to authenticate their identity to the ???.
+1. The User Agent displays a UX to the Customer, informing them of the transaction details and asking if they wish to authenticate their identity to the Account Provider.
 1. The Customer consents, and the User Agent and Customer perform a [WebAuthn] signing ceremony.
 Payment details are included in the returned assertion.
-1. The Merchant receives the assertion, and using the existing back-channel sends the assertion to the ???.
+1. The Merchant receives the assertion, and using the existing back-channel sends the assertion to the Account Provider.
-1. The ??? verifies the signature on the assertion, and verifies that the data in the assertion (e.g. transaction amount, payee) is as expected.
+1. The Account Provider verifies the signature on the assertion, and verifies that the data in the assertion (e.g. transaction amount, payee) is as expected.
-1. The ??? informs the Merchant of transaction success, and the payment concludes successfully.
+1. The Account Provider informs the Merchant of transaction success, and the payment concludes successfully.

 > **NOTE**: Most of the above flow happens in the background.
 The user
 > experience consists only of examining and agreeing to the transaction